LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Related Works

+\textbf{Reward models for reasoning. }Reliable reward models~\citep{MindStar, MathShepherd, GLoRe, lightman2023let, reward-step-by-step} can effectively distinguish desirable responses from undesirable ones, which is especially important in complex reasoning.
+The outcome reward model (ORM) are trained with the final results of the reasoning paths.
+As the rewards are determined by the final answers, ORM may suffer from coarse supervision and misalignment issues.
+In contrast, process reward model (PRM) provides step-wise reward signals that are easier to interpret and guide the models to follow the CoTs.
+Therefore, PRM is generally considered to be more effective~\citep{lightman2023let}.
+However, the success of PRM relies on extensive manually annotated data~\citep{luo2024improvemathematicalreasoninglanguage, GLoRe}, which is time-consuming and still faces the challenge of the volatility of absolute reward scores.
+Pairwise Preference Reward Model (PPRM) in ~\texttt{LLaMA-Berry} converts absolute scoring into preference prediction task, which then brings robust reward signals via EBC method.

-Sampling diverse reasoning paths~\citep{brown2024large} can significantly enhance the probability of finding the correct answers.
-Self-Consistency~\citep{wang2022self} sample a complete path each time while tree search methods like Tree-of-Thought (ToT)~\citep{ToT} and MCTS~\citep{chen2024alphamath, chen2024step, luo2024improve, Alphazero-like, IterativePreferenceLearning, No-Train-Still-Gain, Don't-throw-away-your-value-model, Imagination-Searching-and-Criticizing, Everything-of-Thoughts} extend numerous steps to optimize step answers and ultimately obtain the optimal solution.
-Additionally, Self-refine~\citep{Self-Refine-first} method has become a recent focus.
+\textbf{Tree search reasoning. }Sampling diverse reasoning paths~\citep{brown2024large} has demonstrated its effectiveness in enhancing the probability of finding the correct answers.
+Self-Consistency~\citep{wang2022self} samples a complete path each time while tree search methods like Tree-of-Thought (ToT)~\citep{ToT} and Monte Carlo Tree Search (MCTS)~\citep{chen2024alphamath, chen2024step, luo2024improve, Alphazero-like, IterativePreferenceLearning, No-Train-Still-Gain, Don't-throw-away-your-value-model, Imagination-Searching-and-Criticizing, Everything-of-Thoughts} extend multiple steps to optimize step answers and ultimately obtain the optimal solution.
+Additionally, Self-Refine~\citep{Self-Refine-first} method has become a recent focus.
 Self-verification~\citep{gero2023self, weng2022large} and rStar~\citep{Mutual-Reasoning} utilize the inherent capabilities of the model to iteratively explore and refine answers.
-However, the performance of self-refine is typically constrained by the inherent capabilities of the model, especially for small language models (SLMs) with significantly weaker self-refine abilities~\citep{NEURIPS2023_91edff07}.
-Our approach explores the answers by combining MCTS with self-refine.
-Ultimately, we construct a global win-loss matrix of answers following a directed graph process.
+However, the performance of Self-Refine is typically constrained by the inherent capabilities of the model, especially for small language models (SLMs) with significantly weaker Self-Refine abilities~\citep{NEURIPS2023_91edff07}. \citet{DoT} suggests that the mathematical reasoning abilities of LLMs can be enhanced by treating the refinement process as a directed acyclic graph (DAG) through multi-agent collaboration.
+In our approach, we combine MCTS with Self-Refine to explore potential solutions and a global win-loss matrix is then constructed in the form of a directed graph to calculate the final quantile scores.